Impacts of Shared Assets on Family Governance - Doug Baumoel

 Talking Trends

-Talking trends is a platform for people with a story to tell.
+Talking trends is a platform for people with a vision and story.
+The subjects of their stories are diverse, from sustainability to diversity & inclusion.